bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

-  BIP8's flexibility allowed it to be used to compare a [variety of activation proposals][] for the proposed [taproot][topic taproot] soft fork, although detractors (including BIP8's own champion) have leveled several criticisms against aspects of it, such as configurations that [allow miners to refuse activation][dashjr lot=false] of proposals that have wide community support, configurations that encourage one
+  BIP8's flexibility allowed it to be used to compare a [variety of activation proposals][] for the proposed [taproot][topic taproot] soft fork, although detractors have leveled several criticisms against aspects of it, such as configurations that [allow miners to refuse activation][dashjr lot=false] of proposals that have wide community support, configurations that encourage one